- Vessels less than 38.1m/125’ transit the canal as “handlines” and do not use locomotives/mules

 An Admeasurer will board your yacht with a pile of paperwork, a tape measure, and lots of questions.
-You will end up with a Ship Identification Number and a form you need to take to the bank for payment.
+You will end up with an SIN (Ship Identification Number) and a form you need to take to the bank for payment.

 (4) Pay the Fees (More Info)